-Last Updated 13/06/2021.
+Last Updated 16/02/2022.

-As Australia’s 3rd biggest city and an increasingly popular tourist destination for travellers from Asia, Europe and beyond, Brisbane is located in sunny Queensland and is a beautiful place to take a trip for business or pleasure.
+As Australia’s 3rd biggest city and an increasingly popular tourist destination for domestic travellers alongside those from Asia, Europe, the USA and beyond, Brisbane is located in sunny Queensland and is a beautiful place to take a trip for business or pleasure.
 We recently returned from a short break in Brisbane and quite honestly, we fell in Love.
 This little city has a lot to offer and visiting is a breeze with great transport connections and plenty of things to do.
 Of all the places to visit in Queensland, Brisbane could just be our new favourite.
 Here’s a brief guide for travellers and holiday-makers lucky enough to have Brisbane feature on their itinerary.
 This information would also be useful for digital nomads looking to use Brisbane as a base, which, who knows, just might be us!

 Brisbane Travel Blog

 We spent 5 days in Brisbane, but this was far from our first time.